Call for Papers

 ACNS 2026 solicits the submission of Systematization of Knowledge (SoK) papers, which have been very valuable to help our community to clarify and put into context complex research problems.

-We encourage the authors to distinguish SoK submissions by adding the "SoK:" prefix to the title.
+It is important to stress that SoK papers go beyond simply summarizing previous research (like in a survey) but also include a thorough examination and analysis of existing approaches, identify gaps and limitations, and offer insights or new perspectives on a given, major research area.
+We encourage the authors to distinguish SoK submissions by adding the SoK: prefix to the title.
 SoK submissions will be reviewed by the full PC and held to the same standards as traditional research papers, but they will be accepted based on their treatment of existing work and value to the community, and not based on any new research results they may contain.
 Accepted papers will be presented at the conference and included in the proceedings.

 Submissions must be anonymous, with no author names, affiliations, acknowledgments, or obvious references.
 Each submission must begin with a title, short abstract, and a list of keywords.
-The introduction should summarize the contributions of the paper at a level appropriate for a non- specialist reader.
+The introduction should summarize the contributions of the paper at a level appropriate for a non-specialist reader.

-All submissions must be submitted in PDF format, following the unmodified LNCS format (accessible on the Springer LCNS author guidelines webpage) and typeset using the corresponding LaTeX class file.
+All submissions must be submitted in PDF format, following the unmodified LNCS format (accessible on the Springer LCNS author guidelines webpage) and typeset using the corresponding LaTeX class file (Overleaf template).
 They must fit within a page limit of 20 pages, including title and abstract, figures, etc., but excluding references.
 Optionally, any amount of clearly marked supplementary material may be supplied, following the main body of the paper; however, reviewers are not required to read or review any supplementary material, and submissions are expected to be intelligible without it.
 Submissions not meeting these guidelines risk rejection without consideration of their merits.
 To accommodate for changes requested in reviews, the page limit for the camera-ready proceedings versions is 30 pages, including references and appendices.

 For papers that might raise ethical concerns, authors are expected to convince reviewers that proper procedures (such as Institutional Review Board approval) have been followed and due diligence has been made to minimize potential harm.